xward/ruby-agents-sdk/web_shell/agents_generator/exts/protogen/protocol_generator/README.md

       "java_outer_classname":"MDIMessages", /* the name of the main generated class.
 DO NOT CHANGE THIS FOR NOW as you will likely break something. */
       "keep_java_source":false, /* whether the source files are included in the release (they will be copied in the output folder.*/
-      "keep_java_jar":true, /* whether the jar is included in the release */ "mdi_framework_jar":"/home/guillaume/sdk/MDI-SDK-3.0.14-rc1-linux-x86_64/plugins/com.mdi.project.fw_3.0.13.20121016153400/mdi-framework-3.X/simulator/mdi-framework-3.X.jar", /* path to the mdi framework.
+      "keep_java_jar":true, /* whether the jar is included in the release */ "mdi_framework_jar":"/home/guillaume/sdk/MDI-SDK-3.0.14-rc1-linux-x86_64/plugins/com.mdi.project.fw_3.0.13.20121016153400/mdi-framework-3.X/simulator/mdi-framework-3.X.jar" /* path to the mdi framework.
 Used only when compiling java during code generation and to override default framework in config.*/
-      "check_protocol_version":"yes" /* optional.
-If set to yes, the generated code will check that the device and the server use the same protocol file and raise an error if not. */
     }

 ### Server configuration file